varasat/SurelyManolacheAndrei/README.md

 Due to some time constraints there are still improvements that can be done to this project.
 We can :
 - generalize the form creator to be used for the Edit and Create actions
-- Add some JS/CSS to the listing to allow multiple types of ordering dependent on the header clicked (e.g. order by id/deadline etc)
+- add some JS/CSS to the listing to allow multiple types of ordering dependent on the header clicked (e.g. order by id/deadline etc)
 - create proper ORM XML mappings, repositories and abstract classes for the Reminders
 - use grunt to manage the CSS and JS
+- add some pagination to the listing page